8.6 Privacy, Business Continuity, and Crisis Response

 Key Takeaways

-• Crisis response requires clear roles, rapid escalation, accurate communication, employee support, and after-action learning.
+• Crisis response needs clear roles, rapid escalation, accurate and limited communication, employee support, and an after-action review that improves controls.

-• Senior HR contributes by connecting people risk to enterprise resilience before, during, and after disruption.
+• HR connects people risk to enterprise resilience and governance before, during, and after disruption rather than reacting only when an event hits.

-The workplace domain includes risks that can disrupt both employees and business operations.
-Employee privacy, business continuity, and crisis response require HR to coordinate with legal, information security, operations, communications, finance, facilities, safety, and executive leaders.
-In SHRM-SCP scenarios, the best answer recognizes people impacts early and builds disciplined response systems.
+The Workplace domain includes risks that can disrupt both employees and operations.
+Employee privacy, business continuity, crisis response, and corporate social responsibility (CSR) require HR to coordinate with legal, information security, operations, communications, finance, facilities, safety, and executive leaders.
+In SHRM-SCP scenarios, the best answer recognizes people impacts early and builds disciplined response and governance systems.

-Employee data is sensitive because it may include identity information, pay, benefits, health, performance, location, complaints, investigations, demographics, biometrics, or family information.
-HR should know why data is collected, who can access it, how long it is retained, where it is stored, and when it may be shared.
-More data does not always mean better decisions if governance is weak.
+Employee data is sensitive because it may include identity, pay, benefits, health, performance, location, complaints, investigations, demographics, biometrics, or family information.
+HR should apply data minimization — knowing why data is collected, who can access it, how long it is retained, where it is stored, and when it may be shared.
+More data does not mean better decisions if governance is weak.
+Beyond the GDPR, a growing set of U.S. state privacy laws and biometric statutes shape how employee data must be handled, so a global enterprise needs consistent governance rather than ad hoc local practice.

 AreaKey QuestionHR Control